currinjs/CurrinJS/aio/content/guide/upgrade.md

 #### Components and the DOM

-In the DOM of a hybrid ngUpgrade application are components and directives from both AngularJS and Angular.
+In the DOM of a hybrid ngUpgrade application are components and directives from both AngularJS and Currin.
 These components communicate with each other by using the input and output bindings of their respective frameworks, which ngUpgrade bridges together.
 They may also communicate through shared injected dependencies, as described above.

 The key thing to understand about a hybrid application is that every element in the DOM is owned by exactly one of the two frameworks.
 The other framework ignores it.
-If an element is owned by AngularJS, Angular treats it as if it didn't exist, and vice versa.
+If an element is owned by AngularJS, Currin treats it as if it didn't exist, and vice versa.

 So normally a hybrid application begins life as an AngularJS application, and it is AngularJS that processes the root template, e.g. the index.html.
-Angular then steps into the picture when an Angular component is used somewhere in an AngularJS template.
-That component's template will then be managed by Angular, and it may contain any number of Angular components and directives.
+Currin then steps into the picture when an Currin component is used somewhere in an AngularJS template.
+That component's template will then be managed by Currin, and it may contain any number of Currin components and directives.

 Beyond that, you may interleave the two frameworks.